rezich/DigiPenAgainstHumanity/README.md

 the game ends either when one player gets seven Black Cards or there are no more Black Cards left to draw.

-When the game ends, evaluate how everyone's doing.
-If they feel better about attending another semester at DigiPen compared to how they did before the game started, they win.
-If they already dropped out, they also win.
-If they had a good time at all, really, this also counts as winning.
+At the end of the game, evaluate how everyone's doing:

+ * **Current students:** If you feel better about attending another semester at DigiPen compared to how you did before the game started, you win.
+ * **Alumni:** If you got to something along the lines of "Jesus Christ, I remember that, I'm *so* glad I don't have to put up with *that* shit anymore" at least once during the game, you win.
+ * **Dropouts:** You automatically win.
+ * **Prospective students:** You were never allowed to play in the first place.

+Additionally, if you had a good time at all, really, this also counts as winning.

 If someone doesn't win, they lose, and that sucks.